 More options exist if less thorough, less extensive care is necessary.
 Sheltered housing offers rental accommodations that have been designed specifically for older people; usually, these persons do not require daily help, but would like access to extra support when needed; sometimes, sheltered housing properties can be purchased.
 Assisted living facilities provide housing options for couples or individuals who also want to live independently, but with built-in support systems available on call.
 Adult day-care provides activities and companionship in safe surroundings with larger groups of individuals.

-This brief guide provides a quick introduction to available care options, so if more questions might arise from these descriptions, please contact us here at Guardian Angel Headquarters so we can talk you through what will work best for you and your family.
+This brief guide provides a quick introduction to available care options, so if more questions might arise from these descriptions, please contact us here at Guardian Angels so we can talk you through what will work best for you and your family.